 Why don’t my videos autoplay with sound?

-You may have noticed that videos autoplay muted in the Chrome and Safari browsers.
-Google and Apple both recently changed how their software handles autoplaying videos.
+You may have noticed that videos only autoplay when muted in most browsers.
+Recently the browsers manufacturers changed how their software handles autoplaying videos.

 Which browsers support autoplaying video with sound?

-According to the new autoplay specifications, autoplaying videos on IOS, Safari, Chrome, and Android must start out muted.
-This policy is controlled by the browser manufacturers, and all video hosting services must adhere to it.
+According to the new autoplay specifications, autoplaying videos on IOS, Safari, Chrome, Android, Firefox, and Edge must start out muted.
+This policy is controlled by the browser manufacturers.
+Unfortunately, we do not have the ability to change this on our end.

 Here are links to the policy change for each browser: